Barvent/DevOps-Lab/README.md

 Configuring the proxy only requires to copy the file loadbalancer/haproxy.cfg to /etc/haproxy/haproxy.cfg and then restarting the service using `sudo systemctl restart haproxy`.

-It is missing balancing the traffic between different servers and using L7 capabilities.
+It is missing balancing the traffic between different servers.

 ## TLS Configuration
 The first thing that is needed to configure TLS is a public/private key pair.
 As this is a development environment I've generated the pair (and a self signed certificate) using the following commands: